Written by the Harmukh Technologies SEO team based on campaigns conducted for Indian businesses since 2014. Last updated: March 2026.

 The old approach: Rank in the top ten blue links for target keywords.
 That was the entire game.
 Position tracking tools reported on keyword rankings, and those rankings were the primary measure of SEO success.
 The SERP was a simple, predictable list.

 What changed: The Google SERP of 2026 is a fundamentally different environment.
-AI Overviews appear on more than 50% of all searches, Featured Snippets capture the top visual position on thousands of informational queries, People Also Ask boxes occupy significant page real estate, Google Discover drives substantial traffic to publishers through a completely separate algorithm, Google Maps dominates local queries, and Knowledge Panels represent brands and people to users who may never click through to a website at all.
+AI Overviews appear on more than 50% of all searches.
+AI Mode is now available as a separate search interface for users who opt in, delivering fully conversational search results with source citations.
+Featured Snippets capture the top visual position on thousands of informational queries.
+People Also Ask boxes occupy significant page real estate.
+Google Discover drives substantial traffic to publishers through a completely separate algorithm.
+Google Maps dominates local queries.
 A site can hold a position 3 ranking on a keyword and receive almost no clicks if an AI Overview satisfies the query above it.
 The same site, if cited inside that AI Overview, receives more clicks than any traditional position would generate.
 Visibility is no longer synonymous with ranking — it is multi-dimensional.

 What the new approach looks like: A comprehensive 2026 SEO strategy requires optimisation across every surface simultaneously.
-For AI Overview citation, content must be structured with front-loaded 150-word answers, self-contained passage sections of 127 to 167 words, and FAQPage and Article schema — as detailed in our guide on how to get cited in Google AI Overviews.
-For Discover visibility, the February 2026 Discover Core Update requires strong topical specialisation, consistent named authorship, and high-quality original images over 1,200px wide.
-For Maps and local visibility, NAP consistency across all citations and a fully optimised Google Business Profile are foundational.
+For AI Overview citation, content must be structured with front-loaded 150-word answers, self-contained passage sections of 127–167 words, and FAQPage and Article schema.
+For Discover visibility, the February 2026 Discover update requires strong topical specialisation, consistent named authorship, and high-quality original images over 1,200px wide.
+For Maps and local visibility, NAP consistency across all citations and a fully optimised Google Business Profile are foundational — see our complete Google Maps ranking guide.
 For Knowledge Panel inclusion, structured data with sameAs properties linking to verified external profiles builds entity recognition.
-The brands winning in 2026 are those that have mapped their content strategy to every Google surface, not just position tracking.
 Our guide on GEO vs SEO in the AI era covers this multi-surface optimisation in full detail.
+And for the specific AI tools that track visibility across all these surfaces, our AI SEO tools guide reviews the best options for 2026.

 7. What Has Never Changed — and Never Will